 - UNHCR and partners have provided information, counselling, psychosocial support and protection referrals to 26,081 refugees from Ukraine at border crossing points, help/info points and temporary shelters countrywide. - UNHCR has a daily presence at the Záhony train station in order to ensure adequate information provision for newly arriving refugees, while waiting for registration by the police.
 A shipping container at the station, which was provided by the local mayor, is being used as a temporary office space and for individual counselling sessions with refugees.
-Counselling is being provided to refugees traveling into Hungary. - There are currently three Blue Dots operational in Hungary.
-To date, some 6,450 people have received assistance.
+Counselling is being provided to refugees traveling into Hungary as well as back to Ukraine. - There are currently three Blue Dots operational in Hungary.
+To date, some 6,450 people have received assistance provided by UNHCR, UNICEF and partners at Blue Dots.